 Technology made it possible for games outside of the JRPG genre to deliver better stories

 Rising costs in development would mean nothing, if JRPGs still sold in the millions.
-Rising Costs in development drove the genre to portable gaming devices because other genres evolved and JRPGs stayed the same.
+Instead, rising costs in development drove the genre to portable gaming devices because other genres evolved and JRPGs stayed the same.

-An emergence of the 3rd person action genre happened during the mid-00s with RE4 gaining massive critical praise for reinventing action games.
+An emergence of the 3rd person action genre happened during the mid-00s with Resident Evil 4 gaining massive critical praise for reinventing action games.
 Gears of War, and the Uncharted series would follow and surpass it in their commercial success.
 FFXIII tried, in some ways, to follow Call of Duty’s footsteps because Square had realized that the times had changed, and something had to be done in order to ignite the series.

 Final Fantasy XIII’s designer and writer Motomu Toriyama made a heart crunching statement for JRPG fans all over the world on a 2010 Kotaku interview when he admitted that indeed FFXIII had been inspired by Call of Duty:

 “The basic RPG functions are to go into towns, prepare for battle by going to shops, then go out in the field,” Toriyama explained.
 “In that sense, Final Fantasy XIII doesn’t have towns or shops—it’s more that players are thrown into a story, presented with different situations as they move forward in the field and keep progressing that way.
 In that sense it’s more similar to an FPS genre, like Call of Duty.
 That’s not to say it’s an action shooting game at all, so Final Fantasy XIII takes some different aspects of different genres, transcending different types of games.” – Motomu Toriyama

 It was not an admittance of Call of Duty’s influence alone; it was in fact a statement that demonstrated how ineffective the genre had become at that point in terms of sales.

-SquareEnix’s executives understood that Final Fantasy would have to stop being a pure Traditional RPG and evolve into something else or die as a mainstream franchise.
+SquareEnix’s executives understood that Final Fantasy would have to stop being a pure ‘Traditional RPG’ and evolve into something else or die as a mainstream franchise.
 FFXIII came under fire from various fans because it was a dull, and linear affair.
-The only RPG element of it at that point was its turn based combat system.
+The only RPG element of it at that point was its turn-based combat system.
 Towns had been removed; it was a corridor adventure from plot point to plot point.
-When people buy a Final Fantasy game, they expect an RPG, and Square lost sight of that.
+When people buy a Final Fantasy game, they expect an RPG set in a massive world, and Square lost sight of that.

-Gone Never to Return
+Gone, Never to Return

-Go into the PS store and you will find a vast array of JRPG games that most of us have never even heard of.
+Go into the PlayStation store and you will find a vast array of JRPG games that most of us have never even heard of.
 The digital age has allowed for a greater proliferation of Japanese titles to be available to us on the west.

 I am not alone on this sentiment, FFVIIR holds an 87 metacritic rating.
 A good score, but far below the top games of this era, and a far cry from FFIX’s 94 rating.
-It seems that action RPGs were destined to age better as technology evolved.
+It seems that action-RPGs were destined to age better as technology evolved.
 The Legend of Zelda: Breath of Wild made a successful transition into the open world genre, a genre that has been traditionally dominated by western developers.